makethingshappy/IoThome/Documentation/Setup.md

 </p>

-**4.** You can choose from a list of Tasmota binaries in the official Tasmota github repository that best matches your SoM or device, Once chosen and connected, click **Install**.
+**4.** Find your SoM in the table above, download the corresponding factory binary from [Tasmota releases](https://github.com/arendst/Tasmota/releases), and select it in the installer.

 **5.** Check **Erase device** if this is a fresh install or the board has been previously flashed with different firmware.